 All hats must be returned to their owners at the end of the game.

 Any attempt to disguise your appearance will successfully fool most people.
 The only difference between Superman and Clark Kent is a pair of glasses.
 Someone wearing a fake mustache seems like a completely different person.
 Someone wearing a mask (like a demon mask) appears to be the creature they are depicting.

 There are exceptions to this rule.
 At a funny moment, a fake mustache might slip off, a masked villager might accidentally talk in their real voice, or someone might recognize an obvious character quirk.
 As a rule of thumb, you should only see through someone’s disguise if it builds the scene, and try not to block that person’s play.

-If you want to roleplay a romantic relationship other characters, you must pre-negotiate it with them while out-of-character.
+If you want to roleplay a romantic relationship with another character, you must pre-negotiate it with their player.
 This usually consists of suggesting a a scenario, like “How about my character wants to court yours, but you won’t give them the time of day unless I prove my love somehow?”
 Or “Do you two want to play through a young-adult-novel-style love-triangle where you two compete for my attention?”

 In ANY romantic role play, anyone can always give a thumbs down to communicate a boundary and withdraw consent.
 Anyone who doesn’t respect this is a creep and will be removed from the game immediately.

 In the VILLAGE OF IDIOTS, kissing someone’s hand is a “romantic contact”.
 It’s an exciting event.
 If other people see it, it will generates gossip.
 You may hold out your hand palm down to request a kiss.
 Hold out your hand with the palm up to request someone’s hand, in order to kiss it.